Maiar0/cs465-fullstack/README.md

 - **JavaScript** is a programming language used to build the frontend logic.
 - **JSON (JavaScript Object Notation)** is a **lightweight data format** used to exchange data between the **frontend** and **backend**.

-JSON played a crucial role in **sending and receiving API requests** between the client-side React application and the Express backend, ensuring smooth communication.
+JSON played a crucial role in **sending and receiving API requests** between the client-side Angular application and the Express backend, ensuring smooth communication.

 ### Code Refactoring & Reusability
 Throughout development, several improvements were made to **enhance functionality** and **efficiency**:
-- **Refactored API calls**: Reduced redundancy in data retrieval by centralizing requests.
+- **Refactored API calls**: Centralized HTTP requests using Angular services.
-- **Modular UI Components**: Created reusable React components for **forms, buttons, and navigation**, improving maintainability.
+- **Modular UI Components**: Created reusable components for **forms, buttons, and navigation**, improving maintainability.
 - **Optimized Authentication Flow**: Ensured **secure login sessions** by implementing **token-based authentication** (JWT).

 These enhancements improved **code clarity**, **performance**, and **reusability** across different parts of the application.